Delboy/EatMe/TESTING.md

 ## User Story Testing

 ### EPIC | Navigation
-*As a User I can immediately understand the websites purpose so that I know if its what im looking for.*
+*As a User I can immediately understand the website's purpose so that I know if it's what I'm looking for.*
-- As soon as a user arrives on the home page they are welcomed by a brief message explaining the sites purpose.
+- As soon as a user arrives on the home page they are welcomed by a brief message explaining the site's purpose.

 ![hero image](assets/images/hero.png)